jcubic/lips/CONTRIBUTING.md

 Unit Tests are written in
 [AVA JavaScript framework](https://github.com/avajs/ava), but whole code is in Scheme (`./tests/*.scm` files), except small bootstrap script in tests/test.js file.
 Ava support async tests that's why it was chosen.
-Old [Jest](https://jestjs.io/) tests (in `./spec/lips.spec.js`) are obsolete and are only left as reference for creating same tests in Scheme.

 To run tests execute: